ZanSara/zansara.github.io/content/posts/2023-09-10-python-verbix-sdk.md

 ---

-As part of a larger side project which is still in the works, these days I found myself looking for some decent API for verbs conjugations in different languages.
+As part of a larger side project which is still in the works ([Ebisu Flashcards](https://github.com/ebisu-flashcards)), these days I found myself looking for some decent API for verbs conjugations in different languages.
 My requirements were "simple":

 - Supports many languages, including Italian, Portuguese and Hungarian
 - Conjugates irregulars properly